Jagratigodake/ibmcloudantsample/README.md

 7. Click on **New Credentials** Button.
 ![Click New Credentials](https://github.com/Ritwikjoshi/ibmcloudantsample/blob/master/src/images/screenshots/ss11.png)

-8. After giving suitable name to credentials, click **Add** button.
+8. After giving the suitable name to credentials, click **Add** button.
 This will generate credentials with the given name which will be used later to communicate with the DB.

-9. Go to **Manage** and **Launch Cloudant Dashboard**, this will take you to cloudant dashboard.
+9. Go to **Manage** and **Launch Cloudant Dashboard**, this will take you to Cloudant dashboard.
 From here you can completely manage your database instance.
 ![Launch Cloudant Dashboard](https://github.com/Ritwikjoshi/ibmcloudantsample/blob/master/src/images/screenshots/ss12.png)

 10. Go to **Databases**.